tpneal/KubeToy/app/README.md

 A simple Node.js application that deploys to IBM Cloud Private.
 It is used to help explore the functionality of Kubernetes.
-This toy application has a user interface which you can use to:
+This toy application has a user interface which you can use to do the following:

 * write messages to the log (stdout / stderr)
 * intentionally crash the application to view auto repair